Underwriting

 Summary

-• All holidays for less than 30 days do not need to be disclosed.
+• All holidays for less than 30 days and business trips lasting less than one week do not need to be disclosed.

-• Temporary travel to European Union, USA, Canada, Australia and New Zealand can be ignored.
+• Temporary travel to European Union, USA, Canada, Australia and New Zealand would be allowed standard rates.

 • We can consider short-term working contracts up to 2 years for Life Cover only.
 Your client needs to maintain a UK bank account and address.
 They need to have intentions to return to the UK when the contract finishes.
 The country of travel will also need to be assessed.